 You can't beat a traditional picnic, especially if you find the perfect picnic basket.
 Whether you need a simple basket for transporting your own picnic paraphernalia and food, or something to hold the full works, including glasses, plates, cutlery, a bottle opener, cool bags and more, a good-quality picnic hamper should make eating al fresco a breeze.

-While summer 2020 may see us taking a new approach to eating outdoors, socially distanced picnics are on the agenda for many, with some of us adapting and having picnics in our own gardens, going the whole hog with blankets, hampers and appropriate picnic food in outdoor spaces can be made easier with the right picnic hamper.
+Summer 2020 saw us taking a new approach to eating outdoors and with socially distanced picnics perhaps on the agenda for many again in 2021, we could once again be adapting and having picnics in our own gardens, going the whole hog with blankets, hampers and appropriate picnic food in outdoor spaces can be made easier with the right picnic hamper.